nymag/dollar-slice/readme.md

       myService.trigger('customevent'); // services can do api calls, handle custom events, and much more }
   };
-  return ItemCtrl; // remember to return the constructor!
+  return constructor; // remember to return the constructor!
 }]);
 ```